Fear God – Really? Doesn’t perfect love cast out fear?

 I have often heard it taught that as Christians we do not need to fear God; only the non-Christian does.
 They use the scripture that says “perfect love casts out fear” (1Jn 4:18) to claim that by calling ourselves Christians we all somehow escape the need to fear God regardless of how we live our lives.
 But can this be true?

 This scripture has often been misrepresented.
 John said that “perfect love casts out fear”.
 It does not mean that God’s perfect love for us casts out our fear.
 This is not according to the principles of truth.
 God always has perfect love, and His love is universal in the spiritual and natural world.
 Yet the world remains in fear – fear of death, fear of the future, fear of failure and even fear of success.
 If God’s perfect universal love casts out all fear in man then why is there still so much fear in the world?

 The reason why we still have a fear of (for) God is because we do not have perfect love.
 But as we learn to abide in the Spirit of Christ so our love will grow.
-As a result, our fear of the things of this world and the fear of God as Judge will decrease.
+As a result, our fear of the things of this world, and the fear of God as Judge will decrease in the precise degree to our love for Him.
 This love in Christ, when perfected, removes all carnal fear.
 This is because we walk in faith in the only living God, knowing His goodness; entrusting ourselves to His capable keeping.
 We know that all things are in His hands.
 But this does not remove all types of the fear of God.

 There are two categories of the fear of God.
 One applies to the unsaved, and the other to those who truly belong to Christ.
 But before I explain the difference we need to understand that there is no partiality with God.